Search

 • Support groups help teens connect with others who have trauma.
 It can reduce isolation and teach them healthy coping skills.

 • Activity therapies help teens release trauma stored in the body.
-These include music, art, dance, drama, and equine-assisted therapy.
+These include music, art, dance, and drama.

 • Trauma-focused CBT helps teens break negative patterns of thinking caused by trauma.
 It teaches them to recognize triggers, develop positive coping skills, and set goals.